a-pohlman/C-ARQ-Protocol/README.md

 - A major feature missing from the previous iteration was that the base station can now broadcast a negative acknowledgement when a packet initially fails, allowing all available nodes to become candidates to send their packets as well.

-- Currently, that base station time to send out a request and read any potential data from a node, is theoretically supposed to run at a delay witha 1s delay.
+- Currently, the base station time to send out a request and read any potential data from a node, is theoretically supposed to run at a delay witha 1s delay.
 However, due to complications and bugs with reading values, in reality, it has been set up to delay around 1.2s.
 This ensures that data is being read when it is supposed to and not sending packets when not needed.

 > _NOTE: Their is only been a slight bit of effort to mitigate duplicate packets!_